saintpete/twilio-go/README.md

 A [complete documentation reference can be found at godoc.org](https://godoc.org/github.com/kevinburke/twilio-go).

-The API is experimental, but unlikely to change, and currently only covers these resources:
+The API is open to, but unlikely to change, and currently only covers these resources:

+- Applications
 - Calls
-- Messages
 - Conferences
 - Incoming Phone Numbers
+- Messages
+- Media
+- Queues
 - Recordings
-- Media
+- Transcriptions

 ### Error Parsing